dcsolutions/kalinka/README.md

 Consumes from MQTT and publishes the messages to Kafka.

+The way, *kalinka-pub* works, is quite straightforward: It subscribes several MQTT-topics (more precisely, JMS-queues because we use ActiveMQ as JMS-broker which uses JMS internally) and publishes all received messages to a kafka-cluster.
+Since JMS-queues and kafka-topics behave in a different way, some kind of mapping is required.
+See chapter *Topic-Mapping* for details on how to deal with that.
+Each *kalinka-pub*-instance may consume from several brokers and each broker should be consumed by multiple *kalinka-pub*-instances (no s.p.o.f.)

 ## kalinka-sub

 Subscribes to Kafka-topics and forwards messages to ActiveMQ-broker

+In contrast to *kalinka-pub* the situation is slightly different: As mentioned before the ActiveMQ-brokers do not act as one logical broker, they consist of several independent broker-instances.
+So it is crucial for the service to know, which of the available broker-instances the MQTT-client is connected to.
+This information is currently stored in Zookeeper.
+If it turns out that this does scale well, we'll have to find a better solution.

+Another challenge is to limit the number of connections between hosts.
+If *n* instances of *kalinka-sub* had to send to *m* broker-instances this would result in n\*m relations between *kalinka-sub*- and broker-instances.
+We are trying to solve this issue by leveraging Kafka's partitioning-mechanism in combination with an additional grouping-strategy.
+More details in chapter *2nd-level-partitioning*.

+# Topic-mapping

+T.B.D.

+# 2nd-level partitioning

+T.B.D.

 # Test-environment